Application Deadline: March 15, 2016

 All applications must be submitted by 4:30 PM CST of the due date.

 INTRODUCTION: The Portz Fellowships support original and extended interdisciplinary projects for up to eighteen months.
-Applications and supporting materials must be submitted electronically by February 16 with notification of results by April 1.
+Applications and supporting materials must be submitted electronically by March 15 .
 The project must be completed no later than August 31 of the following year.
 Fellows are required to submit two progress reports, the first on November 1 of the granting year, and the second on April 1 of the following year.
 Proposals are reviewed by the Portz Fellowship Committee, whose members represent diverse academic disciplines.
 Please read the following details concerning funding decisions:

 - Funding is determined by a majority vote of the Portz Fellowship Committee.